 Known for maritime trade and petroleum industries, this historic city has become a melting pot of culture.
 Situated where the Rivers Don and Dee meet the North Sea, Aberdeen is fondly referred to as the Grey or Granite City.
 Much of the original architecture of Aberdeen was built using slabs of grey granite from nearby quarries.
 Be sure to stop by the Tolbooth Museum.
 Built in the 1600s, this prison-turned-museum is filled with fascinating stories and history.
 In the fall, stroll through the lush green spaces of Cruickshank Botanical Garden, Seaton Park or Johnston Gardens and see the crimson, bright yellow and burnished copper-colored leaves.

 Tucked away on the edge of Cairngorms National Park in the central Scottish Highlands is the most popular ski resort in the U.K. Aviemore is home to one of the first ski resorts in Scotland and has become a must-visit winter destination.
 Wildlife enthusiasts can marvel at the free-roaming Highland reindeer and watch as golden eagles soar overhead.
 Stop by nearby Landmark Forest Adventure Park and go zipping through the trees on the alpine coaster or zip lines.
 Fancy an adult beverage?
 Be sure to check out Dalwhinnie Distillery, the highest distillery in Scotland.
-Known for Highland single-malt whisky, tours include samples, a souvenir tasting glass and delicious chocolate pairings.
+Known for Highland single-malt whiskey, tours include samples, a souvenir tasting glass and delicious chocolate pairings.

-Situated on Scotland’s north central coast, Inverness is the largest city in the Highlands and is often used as a gateway to more isolated and rugged areas in the Highlands.
+Situated on Scotland’s north-central coast, Inverness is the largest city in the Highlands and is often used as a gateway to more isolated and rugged areas in the Highlands.
 Not just known for its location, Inverness is also a bagpiping mecca and a football (soccer) lover’s paradise.
 Every September, solo bagpipers from around the globe compete for the top prize at the Northern Meeting.
 If you’re ready for some rough and tumble action, this port city has four different football clubs to cheer on.

 Tobermory (Isle of Mull)